-If you did not meet the pass requirements for a Matric subject, you may qualify for a Matric rewrite (supplementary exam).
+If you did not meet the pass requirements for one (or more) of your Matric subjects, you may qualify to rewrite your Matric.

 According to the Department of Basic Education, you may qualify to take a Supplementary Exam if any of the following criteria pertain to you:

-- Were medically unfit on the day of the exam;
+- You were medically unfit on the day of the exam;

-- Do not meet admission requirements for Higher Education;
+- You do not meet admission requirements for Higher Education;

-- Experienced personal problems such as a death in the immediate family;
+- You experienced personal problems such as a death in the immediate family;

-- Were unable to write or complete an examination paper for other reasons, provided that a report is submitted by the Headmaster of your school
+- You were unable to write or complete an examination paper for other reasons, provided that a report is submitted by the Headmaster of your school

-- You may only apply to write a supplementary exam for a maximum of 2 subjects, which you need to have written in your previous NSC exam attempt.
+You may only apply to write a supplementary exam for a maximum of 2 subjects, which you need to have written in your previous NSC exam attempt.

 You may qualify to rewrite your Matric if: